 This Baked Penne with Spinach and Sun-Dried Tomatoes recipe is made with fresh spinach, sundried tomates in a rich, creamy cheese sauce.

-This vegetarian, rich and creamy Baked Penne with Spinach and Sun-Dried Tomatoes recipe is quick and easy to make and ready in 30 minutes or less.
+This vegetarian casserole, Baked Penne with Spinach and Sun-Dried Tomatoes recipe, is rich and cheesy and quick and easy to make–ready in 30 minutes or less.

 Recently, I needed to come up with a quick and easy pasta recipe for my family that would be layered with vegetables, along with a touch of cheese.